Daniel-Kharrat/Protools-Reaper/README.md

 ## You may need to do some tweaks on different computers

-1) if the track in the mixer window becomes smaller when you arm it you need to go to:
+1) If the track in the mixer window becomes smaller when you arm it you need to go to:

 **Extensions → SWS/S&M → Auto Color/Icon/Layout...**

 in the **MCP Layout** column, right click and choose the appropriate size for each track color (100%, 150%, 200%)

-2) to get my custom Splash Screen when you launch reaper go to: **Options → Preferences**
+2) To get my custom Splash Screen when you launch reaper go to: **Options → Preferences**

 Under **General settings** click on **"Advanced UI/system tweaks..."** on the bottom of the page